Day 8: Fujigoko - Part II

-After a shower and a very nice breakfast - I highly recommend this hotel to anyone who travels through the area - Yasuko and I started our tour of the region with a drive along Route 707, getting a little closer to the cone of the mountain.
+After a long hot shower and a very nice breakfast - I highly recommend this hotel to anyone who travels through the area - Yasuko and I started our tour of the region with a drive along Route 707, getting a little closer to the cone of the mountain.

 Next, we drove to the nearby Lake Yamanakako (山中湖), the largest of the five lakes of the Fujigoko region.
 There are good views of Mount Fuji from around the lake, especially from along its less developed northern shore.
 We parked the car near an outdoor theater located on the east side of the lake.
 I was surprised to find, on a random monday morning, literally a row of photographers lined up along the beach, sitting down and chatting.
 They clearly had been there from before sunrise, and had no intention to leave until after sunset.
 Their cameras were all resting on the tripods, some of the photographers were sleeping in the cars, some chatting while drinking a warm cup of coffee or smoking a cigarette.